By Steve McConkey

 “When the righteous increase, the people rejoice, but when the wicked rule, the people groan” (Proverbs 29:2).

 Christians need to stand up as they preach the gospel.
-We will be adding to the following as time goes on.
 Here are examples:

 Nathan directly confronted King David about his sin with Bathsheba (2 Samuel 7).

 Samuel confronted King Saul for not carrying out the commands of God as Saul was rejected as king (1 Samuel 15).

 Jeremiah rebuked the king for his unjust rules, oppressing the stranger, orphans, and widows (Jeremiah 22).